Who should buy the Scarpa ZG Lite GTX

 Rounding out all things midsole in the ZG Lite GTX is the hiker’s Comfort Fit footbed.
 Its presence translates to increased cushioning.
 It also contributes to the boot’s supportiveness.

 A partly fabric, partly suede leather upper is where the foot finds shelter in the Scarpa ZG Lite GTX.
-It has Gore-Tex’s Extended Comfort liner, giving the boot proper defenses against the inclement weather.
+It has Gore-Tex’s Extended Comfort liner, giving the boot proper defenses against inclement weather.
 This particular waterproofing tech also wicks away moisture from the inside.
 Both the heel and forefoot zones of the boot's upper are reinforced, granting the wearer extra heel support and toe protection, respectively.

-Combination eyelets and a hard-wearing lace make up the ZG Lite GTX’s closure system.
+Combination eyelets and hard-wearing lace make up the ZG Lite GTX’s closure system.
 The three pairs of eyelets around the ankle are hook-like, making lace-ups at the last minute relatively easier.